paundraP/Upload-to-Spreadsheet/README.md

 2. Create a new project or use your existing project

-3. Go to APIs & Services -> Enable APIs & Services -> Search for and enable the Google Sheets API.
+3. Go to APIs & Services -> Enable APIs & Services -> enable the Google Sheets API.

 4. Go to Credentials and Enable it for Service Account, follow the step to create it.